A Hamburger Today

 But before you begin frying, make a tiny test latke to check for seasoning.
 There's nothing more disappointing than an underseasoned latke, and while you can make your latke mix by sight and feel, proper salting can only come from a taste.
 You probably need more salt than you think, and this test latke will help keep hungry mouths at bay.

-Size is a matter of debate in the latke community.
-I like mine the size of a good pub burger, about four inches in diameter and one-inch thick.
+Size is a matter of debate in the latke-making community.
+I like mine the size of a good burger, about four inches in diameter and one-inch thick.
 Two or three of those takes care of any famished diner as a main course.
-If you're serving latkes as sides or appetizers, smaller and thinner may be the way to go.
-If you like yours extra-crispy, smash them down with a spatula once you slide them into the oil.
+If you're serving latkes as sides or appetizers, smaller and thinner may be the way to go; you'll get lacier edges that way.
+This batter works great for both versions.

-Give your latkes space so they don't form a giant pancake, and fry them undisturbed until they develop a golden crust on the bottom.
-Flipping is best done with a slotted spatula and a fork.
+Give your latkes space so they don't form a giant pancake, and fry them, turning them every once in a while to balance out hot spots in the pan, until they develop a golden crust on the bottom.
+Flipping is best done with a slotted spatula and a fork for balance.
 Your latkes are ready when both sides are a deep brown and the crust is thick.
 But keep in mind that they will darken as they cool, and there is such a thing as too crispy (i.e., burnt).

 For reasons that escape me, many latke purveyors and eaters feel the addition of applesauce or sour cream is an either/or decision.
 My best guess is a lacuna between people of German descent and those of Slavic heritage, the former preferring sweet fruit sauces with their savory dishes and the latter considering sour cream to be a main course in and of itself.
 I say we breach the Teutono-Slavic divide and use both, and plenty of them.
 When used together, a latke needs nothing else to be a meal all its own.